khanlou/Meridian/Documentation/13 - Error Renderers.md

         }
     }

-The `render` function can throw, however Meridian will crash here if something goes wrong.
-In a future version, it may close the connection to the peer and continue running.
+The `render` function can throw, which will close the connection to the peer.
+This should not be relied on.